ChengLiangYeh/dlcv_hw4_project/README.md

 - Check more detail in hw4_report.pdf

-### Submission Format
-Aside from your own Python scripts and model files, you should make sure that your submission includes *at least* the following files in the **root directory** of this repository:
- 1.   `hw4_<StudentID>.pdf`
-The report of your homework assignment.
-Refer to the "*Grading*" section in the slides for what you should include in the report.
-Note that you should replace `<StudentID>` with your student ID, **NOT** your GitHub username.
+## Packages
+- This homework should be done using python3.6.
+Please refer to the requirments.txt for more details about others packages.
+- You can run the following command to install all the packages listed in the requirements.txt:

+    pip3 install -r requirements.txt

+- Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.

+## Others
- 2.   `hw4_download.sh`
+ 1.   `hw4_download.sh`
- Download all the models needed for Problem 1~3.
-We will execute this script first.
+ Download all the models.
- 3.   `hw4_1.sh`
+ 2.   `hw4_1.sh`
 The shell script file for running your Prototypical Network.
 This script takes as input a folder containing testing images, and should output the predicted results in a `.csv` file.
- 4.   `hw4_2.sh`
+ 3.   `hw4_2.sh`
 The shell script file for running your network with data hallicination.
 This script takes as input a folder containing testing images, and should output the predicted results in a `.csv` file.
- 5.   `hw4_3.sh`
+ 4.   `hw4_3.sh`
 The shell script file for running your network with improved data hallicination..
 This script takes as input a folder containing testing images, and should output the predicted results in a `.csv` file.

-TA will run your code in the following manner:

-    bash hw4_download.sh
+ 5. Trained Models weights will be auto downloaded by shell script file commands.
+If the dropbox link dead, please contact me.
-    bash hw4_1.sh $1 $2 $3 $4
+ 6. Run code in the following manner: bash hw4_download.sh bash hw4_1.sh $1 $2 $3 $4
     bash hw4_2.sh $1 $2 $3 $4